-The red grape Petrokoritho Mavro comes from Greece from the island of Corfu.
-She is almost extinct there.
-From the white-berry mutation Petrokoritho Lefko (also Petrocoritho or Pietro Corinto), however, still has small stocks.
-The late-ripening vine is relatively resistant to disease.
-It produces acidic white wines with moderate alcohol content.
-The variety is in small stocks Corfu (Kérkyra), as well as on Peloponnese and in Central Greece grown on Euboea.
-In 2010, however, no stocks were reported (Statistics Kym Anderson ).
+The red grape variety Petrokoritho Mavro comes from Greece from the island of Corfu.
+It is almost extinct there.
+From the white berry mutation called Petrokoritho Lefko (also Petrocoritho or Pietro Corinto) there are still small stocks.
+The late ripening vine is relatively resistant to diseases.
+It produces acidic white wines with a moderate alcohol content.
+The variety is based on small stocks Corfu (Kérkyra), as well as on Peloponnese and in Central Greece grown on Euboea.
+In 2010, however, no stocks were shown (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012